 Hi, I’m Jeff McCarthy and can usually be found trail running and stuffing my face full of homemade food or smoothies!

-3x award-winning blogger, writer for Trail Running magazine, ambassador for #Run1000Miles challenge, race reviewer, kit reviewer, runner interviewer and interviewee.
+5x award-winning blogger, writer for Trail Running magazine, ambassador for #Run1000Miles challenge, race reporter, kit reviewer, runner interviewer and interviewee, aspiring running coach.

 Winner: Best Reader Blog Award 2015, Trail Running Magazine

 This RunEatRepeat.co.uk blog was set up to share my passion for running, baking, cooking.
 When at school I used to absolutely love athletics and cross country – in fact any sport!
 That passion for running was rekindled in 2008 when I did some work with PUMA who at that time were supporting the Lakeland Trails events.
 Hence an introduction to Graham Patten, and an invite to run Helvellyn 15km.
 I was totally unprepared – being able to do only about 5 miles on the flat!
 But I went up with a friend – someone who was a runner – and did it anyway.
 He advised me to just get into a rhythm and focus on that rather than the climbs.
 Cracking advice!
 I was on such a high at the scenery, camaraderie and hard exercise that I was hooked 🙂 Since then it’s been a total mix of 5k to trail marathon so far.
 Track/road/trail/fell, happy doing any.
 My first ultra was the Ultimate Trails 55km in June!

 A Liverpudlian now living near Rochdale/Bury, I joined Rochdale Harriers in 2011/2.
 Like many people I was nervous of joining a club, not quite knowing what to expect.
 I found the club welcomed runners of all abilities and ages.
 Glad to say I’ve made many friends through running and fellow members are a constant source of inspiration 🙂

 To find your local UK club visit…